What is the difference between JBoss EAP and WildFly?

 • JBoss EAP: The Enterprise version of the Application Server

-wildfly vs jboss eap
+jboss eap vs wildfly

-Basically, there are no restrictions in using WildFly in production.
+There are no restrictions in using WildFly in production.
 On the other hand, if you are planning to do that, you are strongly advised to migrate to the latest version of WildFly, as those versions are not maintained by any community of developers.

 Likewise, we recommend to be an active member of WildFly community if you want to deploy WildFly in an Enterprise context.
 For example by reporting bugs or submitting Pull Requests on the WildFly Project (available on Github ).